Best Games With SLI Support

 GTA 5

 Despite not being a game with groundbreaking graphics, GTA V has still been able to withstand the test of time and is currently among the most popular games.
-There are mods that enable more high-end graphics but, as those don’t come from Rockstar, it would be unfair to talk about them.
+There are mods that enable more advanced graphics but, as those don’t come from Rockstar, it would be unfair to talk about them.

 The Witcher 3